NYAG90/Movies_Pro/README.md

 # Movies_Pro
-This is movie website for beginner web developers
+This movie website is for beginner web developers.
+It was built using HTML CSS & Javascript